-What should I expect during my recovery after a breast reduction surgery in Portland?
+What should I expect during my recovery after a breast reduction surgery?

 As with any surgical procedure, complications and side effects are possible and may include a permanent loss of feeling in the breasts or nipples, hematoma or seroma, infection or inflammation, small sores around the nipples, permanent scars, unevenly positioned nipples, asymmetry, or other unforeseen risks.